streamx-co/try.elinq/docs/SqlServerTutorial/Having.md

 ### `MAX()`, `MIN()`, `AVG()` ...

-All of them are regular functions in XLinq.
+All of them are regular functions in ELINQ.
 A query calling them can be construsted similarly.

 ---